to the BVI!

 - Wherever you arrive on the island (airport or ferry), taxies are always

-about being overcharged, but don't be afraid to ask about sharing, and the
+so don't be afraid to ask about sharing, and the "miscellaneous"

 - If you are in a time-sensitive situation, it's sometimes best to avoid prearranged